Access epidemiological delay distributions

 Choosing epidemiological parameters

-In this section, we will use {epiparameter} to obtain the generation time and the serial interval for COVID-19, so these metrics can be used to estimate the transmissibility of this disease using EpiNow2 in subsequent sections of this episode.
+In this section, we will use {epiparameter} to obtain the serial interval for COVID-19, as an alternative to the generation time.

 R